mathias/mathias.github.com/source/_posts/2014-03-20-a-quick-dashboard-in-hoplon-and-castra.markdown

 <script src="https://gist.github.com/mathias/9671661.js"></script>

+To get to this point, you can do a `git reset --hard f19325`

 ## Talking to a remote service.

 The last step here is left as an exercise for the reader.
 You can imagine replacing the `articles function in `src/castra/gleam/api/gleam.clj` with something that polls a remote JSON API for data.
 Or you could look at my social news app [gnar](http://github.com/mathias/gnar) for inspiration on using a Postgres database for data.